sysprog21/Kconfiglib/README.md

   When single-menu mode is enabled, only a single menu is displayed at a time, similar to the terminal menuconfig.
   In this mode, it distinguishes between symbols defined with `config` and those defined with `menuconfig`.

+  `guiconfig.py` features a modern dark/light theme system with a professional blue color scheme.
+  Toggle between themes via the Theme menu.
+  The interface includes a responsive layout that adapts to window resizing.

   `guiconfig.py` has been tested on X11, Windows, and macOS, and it works with both Python 2 and Python 3.